- Student Admissions and Access

 - introductory applications.
 For example, reaction engineering, separations and solids processing

-- supporting topics like engineering mathematics, data science, and safety principles
+- supporting topics like engineering mathematics, data analysis, and safety principles

 You will also take: